microsoft/FLAML/website/docs/Use-Cases/Production-Deployment.md

 )
 ```

-FLAML applies a fresh clone to each training partition and to final model training while leaving validation partitions unchanged. `resampler` cannot be combined with `sample_weight`.
+FLAML applies a fresh clone to each training partition and to final model training while leaving validation partitions unchanged. `resampler` cannot be combined with `sample_weight` or `ensemble`.

+This is an opt-in convenience, not a guarantee of improved model quality.
+The [benchmark in #1200](https://github.com/microsoft/FLAML/issues/1200#issuecomment-4705108730) found roughly equivalent quality between per-fold plus final SMOTE and applying SMOTE once before `AutoML.fit()` on the tested datasets, with higher training cost for per-fold resampling.
+Pre-applied SMOTE therefore remains a valid alternative.

 ## 6. Multi-output regression